YichaoXu/Homeworks-UoL/COMP319 Software Engineering II/ReviewMaterial.md

     - It can help avoid anchoring.
     - It less was less optimistic and more accurate than the simple combination of individual estimates.

+### 2.2 Pair Programming：

+#### 2.2.1 Introduction
+Two programmers work together to complete the programming task:
+* Driver writes the code;
+* Reviewer reviews the code (makes suggestion and comments on the approach)
+* The two programmer will periodically swap the role.

+#### 2.2.2 Benefits
+* Reduce risk
+    - Reduce the number of a design error or serious flaw;
+    - Reduce the probability of structurally unsound.
+* Improve the code quality through code reviewing
+* Improve the code ownership.
+    - Spreads the responsibility of code;
+    - The partner can replace the developer at any time.

+#### 2.2.3 Research Finding:
+* decreases 15~30% project developing times;
+    - Normally it can decrease to 84% of the previous time;
+    - For the juniors, it may be increased to 110%;
+    - The simpler tasks are, the more time can be reduced.
+* increases 15~60% programmer working hours;
+* increases 15% correctness
+    - important for critical quality criteria project;
+    - Found 7% errors overall and 73% errors for the juniors;
+    - The more complex problem is, the higher the code quality becomes.
+* Conclusion:
+    - it seems to be able to deliver code slightly faster, of higher quality but at considerable cost;
+    - However, the quality Improvement earlier can save time later on.
+    - Then, it may be hard to evaluate in a short time.

+#### 2.2.4 Dependency Graph
+* Control Line
+* def-order dependency

+### 2.3 Scrum

+#### 2.3.1 Introduction
+* Description: <br>
+In the SCRUM (The name comes from the game of rugby), The team work together and do the development in a series of development steps called sprints.

+* Daily SCRUM: <br>
+This is a short meeting in which all developers answer the following questions:
+    - What have you done since yesterday?
+    - What are you planning to do today?
+    - Any impediments/stumbling blocks?

+#### 2.3.2 Sprint
+* Description: <br>
+The SCRUM the lifecycle splits the development into a series of efforts called Sprints which
+    - lasts around 1 to 4 weeks;
+    - is preceded by a sprint planning meeting.

+* Sprint planning:
+It is a meeting for a sprint to decide the scope of work and the required time of it.
+Then, this work is added to the sprint backlog.
+    - The amount of work is carefully selected so that it is enough to fill the sprint;
+    - It is done by evaluating the workload of previous sprints and the projects-velocity.
+    - The uncompleted work in the sprint backlog will be returned to the product backlog.

+* Burn down chart:
+the burn-down chart is used to measure the progress of the project ;

+#### 2.3.3 Product Backlog
+* Description: <br>
+A document contains all work to complete the project;

+* Item Types: <br>
+The backlog can include anything
+    - from product features
+    - to debugging tasks
+    - and technical tasks.
+* Item Content: <br>
+Each item in the product backlog has
+    - Description/specification;
+    - Score in terms of its business value;
+    - Estimation by the development team;

+### 2.4 XP

+#### 2.4.1 user stories
+* Description: <br>
+It is a set of descriptions of functionality which have value to the end user.
+    - It is easier for end customers to get to understand;
+    - It provides an easy communication channel between the end user and the development team.

+* Properties:
+    - Short enough so that easy to estimate and test;
+    - Independent from one another so they can be implemented separately.

+#### 2.4.2 User Case descriptions

+* Description: <br>
+It has more structure and defined in more detail than user stories.
+    - "User case descriptions" provide more detail to the developer (such as how UI work)
+    - It makes reusability can be easier implements by the conception of inclusion in the UCD.

+* Added Details:
+    - UC exceptions (describe what happens in exceptional conditions);
+    - Pre-conditions before the case can happen;
+    - And what will happen afterwards?

+* In practice:
+user stories are easier for end customers to get to grips with and provide an easy communication channel between the end user and development team.
+User case descriptions provide more detail to the developer.
+Without user case descriptions details such as how the UI works in detail could be lost.
+User cases also have the concept of inclusion which makes it easier to see re-use within the development.

 ## 3. Question about Estimation of the code quality